-- 5 Entry access ramps for people with a disability are to be located within the site and is not to dominate the front façade. - 6 The provision of access for all to and within heritage items is to: - i) have minimal impact on the significant fabric of the item; - ii) be, as far as possible, reversible.
+- 5 Entry access ramps for people with a disability must be located within the site and must not dominate the front façade. - 6 The provision of access for all to and within heritage items is to: - i) have minimal impact on the significant fabric of the item; - ii) be, as far as possible, reversible. - 7 Where such access is likely to have a major adverse impact on significant fabric, alternative solutions should be considered.
+However every effort is to be made to provide equitable access through the main entrance to the building.